 Decorating Idea No. 5: SHOP AT HOME

-Something that is currently driving me a little nuts these days is how I have decor stashed in a variety of different places all around the house as opposed to living in one organized location.
+Something currently driving me a little nuts is how decor is stashed in a variety of places all over our home and not just one location that makes sense.

 So this decorating idea is for us all.
-Let’s decide to take the time to round up what we have to make this part of decorating a whole lot more efficient.
+Let’s take time time to round up the stuff so decorating can be a more efficient process.

 It never fails.
 When it’s time time to move, and I’m packing, I discover all sorts of treasure I haven’t seen in years.

 I wonder what treasures are already yours, waiting in a box in the basement or garage?

 The truth is, and this is awful: for many Americans in modern culture, it takes less time to drive to a local Homegoods to buy more of what we already own in multiples than to locate where it is stashed!